rern/RuneAudio_Addons/guideline.md

 ---

 **1. bash script files:**
+use format and functions as of the following example

 - install script   - `<any_name>.sh`
   - use non-invasive modification so other addons can survive after install / uninstall